Rehabilitation of gastric ulcer. Rehabilitation after gastric ulcer. Etiology and pathogenesis of gastric ulcer

 .Types of ulcers a) acute ulcer; b) chronic ulcer

-Stages of ulcer development: a) active; b) scarring; c) the stage of the "red" scar; d) the stage of the "white" scar; e) long-term scarring
+Stages of ulcer development: a) active; b) scarring; c) “red” scar stage; d) “white” scar stage; e) long-term non-scarring

 b) duodenum: A: 1) bulb, 2) postbulbar part;

 B: 1) anterior wall, 2) posterior wall, 3) lesser curvature, 4) greater curvature..
-Characteristics of the functions of the gastroduodenal system (only pronounced violations of the secretory, motor and evacuation functions are indicated)
+Characteristics of the functions of the gastroduodenal system (only pronounced disorders of secretory, motor and evacuation functions are indicated)

 VII.
 Complications